-The Richard H. Driehaus Foundation Awards for Investigative Reporting: A Remedy for Wrong, presented by Better Government Association will be held via a virtual video ceremony at 4:00 p.m. on June 8, 2021.
+The Richard H. Driehaus Foundation Awards for Investigative Reporting: Follow the Money, presented by the Better Government Association, will be held on Tuesday, June 21.

 The BGA hosts the awards with the generous support of the Richard H. Driehaus Foundation.
 The foundation supports investigative reporting that fosters greater transparency, accountability and effectiveness in government institutions at the local level.

 The Trace in partnership with Block Club Chicago, La Raza Chicago, and The Chicago Sun-Times Lakeidra Chavis and Daniel Nass

 Investigate Midwest and Harvest Public Media Johnathan Hettinger and Sky Chadde (Investigate Midwest); Dana Cronin, Katie Peikes and Seth Bodine (Harvest Public Media)

 WBEZ/Chicago Public Media Dan Mihalopoulos, Alex Keefe, Angela Rozas O'Toole